vmware-tanzu/community-edition/docs/designs/2736-package-maintainership.md

 * Markdown lint checks
 * Shell script lint checks
 * Spelling checks
-* Base image checks.
-Due to licensing concerns, Alpine images are not allowed.
-If a package contains software that uses an Alpine image, that software will need to be rebuilt using a suitable alternative base image.
 * Directory structure, required files (package.yaml, metadata.yaml, lock files, readme.md etc)

 ### Software Updates